onur-ozkan/nestjs-rate-limiter/README.md

 For instance if you have the decorator on a controller, the `keyPrefix` will be the controllers name.
 If used on a route, it will be a combination of the controllers name and the route functions name.

+### errorMessage: string

+The value that overrides error messages on Rate Limit exceptions.

 ## Examples